pulumi/docs/content/blog/deploying-netlify-cms-on-aws/index.md

 $ pulumi config set pulumi-website-cms:certificateArn arnarnarnxxx
 ```

-Also, don't forget to set the region of AWS to be us-east-1.
-It can't be a different value because the ACM certificate has to be in this region.
+Note that the ACM certificate has to be in the same as the project AWS region.

 ```bash
 $ pulumi config set aws:region us-east-1